modflowpy/flopy/DEVELOPER.md

 ### Snapshot testing

 Snapshot testing is a form of regression testing in which a "snapshot" of the results of some computation is verified and captured by the developer to be compared against when tests are subsequently run.
-This is accomplished with [`syrupy`](https://github.com/tophat/syrupy), which provides a `snapshot` fixture overriding the equality operator to allow comparison with e.g. `snapshot == result`.
-A few custom fixtures for snapshots of NumPy arrays are provided in `autotest/conftest.py`:

-- `array_snapshot`: saves an array in a binary file for compact storage, can be inspected programmatically with `np.load()`
-- `text_array_snapshot`: flattens an array and stores it in a text file, compromise between readability and disk usage
-- `readable_array_snapshot`: stores an array in a text file in its original shape, easy to inspect but largest on disk
+This is accomplished with [`syrupy`](https://github.com/tophat/syrupy) via [fixtures defined in `modflow-devtools`](https://modflow-devtools.readthedocs.io/en/latest/md/snapshots.html).

 By default, tests run in comparison mode.
 This means a newly written test using any of the snapshot fixtures will fail until a snapshot is created.
 Snapshots can be created/updated by running pytest with the `--snapshot-update` flag.